Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

        var tup[i32, i32] mut t= zero_init;
        var i32 &mut x_ref= s.x; // First child reference is created - to "x" struct field.
        var i32 &mut y_ref= s.y; // Second child reference is created - to different field "y".
-       Swap( t[0], t[1] ); // Simultaneously mutate different elements of the same tuple instance.
+       Swap( t[0], t[1] ); // Mutate simultaneously different elements of the same tuple instance.
    }

 ******************************************
 *Managing derived references in functions*
 ******************************************

-By-default it's assumed that a reference result of a function is derived from all reference arguments.
+By-default it's assumed that a reference result of a function is derived from all its reference arguments.
-But there are functions which return references that are derived only from some of the arguments.
+But there are functions which really return references that are derived only from some of the arguments.
-There is a way to annotate a function in order to avoid creating unnecessary derived references for its result.
+For such cases there is a way to annotate a function in a special way in order to avoid creating unnecessary derived references for its result.

-After specifying of the return reference modifier it's possible to specify ``@`` symbol with following expression in ``()``.
+In a function declaration after specifying the return reference modifier it's possible to specify ``@`` character with a following expression in ``()``.
 The expression must be constant and be an array of ``[ char8, 2 ]`` elements.
 Each element of the array is a description of one of the function parameter references in some special format.
-The first value is a symbol from ``0`` to ``9`` for parameter index designating.
+The first value is a character in the range ``0`` to ``9`` for parameter index designating.
-The second value is ``_`` symbol for designating of reference of the parameter itself or a symbol in a range from ``a`` to ``z`` for designating of one of the inner reference tags of the parameter type.
+The second value is ``_`` character for designating the reference of the parameter itself or a character in the range from ``a`` to ``z`` for designating one of the inner reference tags of the parameter type.
-The whole array designates a possible set of a references which this function returns.
+The whole array designates a possible set of references which this function returns.

 .. code-block:: u_spr